relizaio/reliza-cli/README.md

 - **arttype** - flag to denote artifact type (optional).
 This flag is used to denote artifact type.
 Types are based on [CycloneDX](https://cyclonedx.org/) spec.
 Supported values: Docker, File, Image, Font, Library, Application, Framework, OS, Device, Firmware.
 - **datestart** - flag to denote artifact build start date and time, must conform to ISO strict date (in bash, use *date -Iseconds*, if used there must be one datestart flag entry per artifact, optional).
 - **dateend** - flag to denote artifact build end date and time, must conform to ISO strict date (in bash, use *date -Iseconds*, if used there must be one datestart flag entry per artifact, optional).
+- **publisher** - flag to denote artifact publisher (if used there must be one publisher flag entry per artifact, optional).
+- **version** - flag to denote artifact version if different from release version (if used there must be one publisher flag entry per artifact, optional).
+- **package** - flag to denote artifact package type according to CycloneDX spec: MAVEN, NPM, NUGET, GEM, PYPI, DOCKER (if used there must be one publisher flag entry per artifact, optional).
+- **group** - flag to denote artifact group (if used there must be one group flag entry per artifact, optional).
 - **artdigests** - flag to denote artifact digests (optional).
 This flag is used to indicate artifact digests.
 By convention, digests must be prefixed with type followed by colon and then actual digest hash, i.e. *sha256:4e8b31b19ef16731a6f82410f9fb929da692aa97b71faeb1596c55fbf663dcdd* - here type is *sha256* and digest is *4e8b31b19ef16731a6f82410f9fb929da692aa97b71faeb1596c55fbf663dcdd*.
 Multiple digests are supported and must be comma separated.
 I.e.:
 ```
 --artdigests sha256:4e8b31b19ef16731a6f82410f9fb929da692aa97b71faeb1596c55fbf663dcdd,sha1:fe4165996a41501715ea0662b6a906b55e34a2a1